Friday, December 24, 2010

 Confession is good for the soul, so they say, and maybe today a good unloading is in order.

-Well, we had settled ourselves in the back of the station wagon and were deeply involved in the exercise at hand when we heard the distinctive sounds of footsteps in the woods, not very far away.
+At that time, my folks owned a 1970 Ford LTD station wagon, and if you grew up anywhere near the same time I did, you'll know that this was the perfect vehicle for conducting highly specialized scientific experiments.
+One evening right around Halloween, this young female specimen and I drove down the treacherous dirt road into the woods around Black Tooth Pond and proceeded to practice some of the exercises mentioned above.
+Well, we had settled ourselves in the back of the station wagon and were just getting ourselves prepped to exercise when we heard the distinctive sounds of footsteps in the woods, not very far away.
 Being a little nervous about doing scientific research on what might be someone else's property, I opted to withdraw from the position I'd gotten myself into, open the back window, and thoroughly evaluate the situation.

-I reckon it's lucky that I did.
+I suppose it's lucky I did.

 There, about fifty yards away, starkly silhouetted against the purple twilight sky, was the distinct figure of a man traipsing toward the car, a rifle or shotgun clearly at the ready.